danielgtaylor/python-betterproto/docs/quick-start.rst

 Async gRPC Support
 ++++++++++++++++++

-The generated Protobuf Message classes are compatible with grpclib and grpcio.
+The generated code includes [grpclib](https://grpclib.readthedocs.io/en/latest/) based stub (client) classes for rpc services declared in the input proto files.
-The generated code includes [grpclib](https://grpclib.readthedocs.io/en/latest/) based stub (client) classes for rpc services declared in the input proto files. better static type checking and code completion support.
 It is enabled by default.

 Given a service definition similar to the one below: